 Research, conducted by FTI Consulting on behalf of CMS in April and May 2018 surveyed owners, operators, investors and managers of hotels and restaurants in 10 countries worldwide on the effect of the millennial generation on their industry.
 Also, over 5,000 millennials in 18 countries were quizzed on their recreational choices and the importance of technology in their lives.

 Hotel operators looking to target millennials, locally and internationally, need to focus less on family-style accommodation and more on romantic getaways or rooms aimed at travelling friends.
 Supported by digital media, millennials are on the constant look out for attractive offers and deals.

-Tom Page, Head of Hotels & Leisure at CMS, said: “The significant spending power of millennials is having a big impact on the sector.
+Roman Tarlavski, Head of Hotels & Leisure at CMS in Amsterdam, said: “The significant spending power of millennials is having a big impact on the sector.
 Millennials already account for 28% of revenues for hotels and 29% for restaurants, according to our research.
 But in responding to the most tech-savvy generation yet to reach adulthood, hotels and restaurants need to be wary of stereotypes.
 There is no typical millennial and for many the human touch still trumps high tech when they’re considering where to stay or eat."

 Nevertheless with 90% of respondents believing that their businesses are underestimating millennial expectations of the hospitality sector, there is a rush to ensure that they are future proofing their businesses (83%).